 After treatment for cancer ends, talk with your doctor about developing a follow-up care plan.
 This plan may include regular physical examinations and/or medical tests to monitor your recovery in the coming months and years.
 Because HIV/AIDS cannot be cured at this time, patients need to be continuously treated with HAART by doctors who specialize in HIV/AIDS treatment.

 For Kaposi sarcoma, there is no treatment available to cure the disease.
-Therefore, patients should be monitored for symptoms throughout their life and any symptoms should be managed with more than one treatment (see Treatment).
+Therefore, patients should be monitored for symptoms throughout their life and any symptoms should be managed with more than one treatment (see Treatment Options).

 For HIV/AIDS-related non-Hodgkin lymphoma and cervical cancer, patients should receive the same type of follow-up care as people who do not have HIV.
 Learn more about what to expect after treatment for non-Hodgkin lymphoma and cervical cancer.